-“311 is a non-emergency phone system that municipal and county government operate as a public information line for residents to find information, make complaints, or report code violations.
+“311 is a non-emergency phone system that municipal and county governments operate as a public information line for residents to find information, make complaints, or report code violations.

-October 8, 2021 – Cities are made up of people.
-People are what make cities thrive and systems that listen to the concerns of people that live in cities will always be a need.
-This is a core part of 311 which is a non-emergency phone system that listens to the needs of residents in cities then uses that data to improve services and operations.
-It was first adopted as a system in 1996 by the City of Baltimore and is a ubiquitous system that is used across cities in the US, Canada, and in various parts of the world.
+Open 311 data refers to the data that is collected by 311 systems and made available to the public in an open, accessible format.
+This data can be used by both the public and private sectors to improve the delivery of services and gain insights into local communities.
+It was first adopted as a system in 1996 by the City of Baltimore and is a ubiquitous system that is used across cities in the US, Canada, and various parts of the world.

 What’s 311 used for?

 311 acts as a customer service line for cities interacting with residents.
 The number 311 stands for a non-emergency phone number.
 Originally it was used as a customer line where people got the information, reported problems, or made complaints with a call center staff who would work 7 days a week.

 Citizens can report issues, make complaints, and find information using 311.